 A stroke occurs when the supply of blood to the brain is interrupted.
 There are a number of different kinds of stroke, as the cause of blood supply to the brain being restricted or stopped can vary.
-Stroke is a serious medical condition and help should be sought immediately if one is suspected.

 Different areas of the brain are responsible for different functions, such as movement, sensory perception, thinking and feeling.
 When a stroke occurs, it will depend which area of the brain is affected and how large the stroke is in assessing what long and short term symptoms might be.
 Every stroke is different.
 Each person affected by stroke will have different symptoms and needs.